-From the above analysis it can be seen that the LOS has changed from 0.16 to 0.31 at Highway intersection that it changes from 'A' i.e 'Excellent' to 'B' i.e. 'Very Good'.
+From the above analysis it can be seen that the LOS has changed from 0.16 to 0.20 at Highway intersection that is from 'A' to 'B' i.e from Excellent' to 'Very Good' respectively.
 Hence, there will not so much adverse affect on the proposed evacuation roads due to additional traffic.
-Traffic management has been proposed as given in below.
+Traffic management has been proposed as given in below